Russell Fleischer • General Partners

-Russell Fleischer, a three-time, software-industry CEO, joined Battery as a partner in 2014.
-He has also been a longtime executive in residence at the firm.
+Russell Fleischer, a three-time, software-industry CEO, joined Battery as a partner in 2014 and was promoted to general partner in 2015.
+He has also served as a longtime executive in residence at the firm.

-In his role as partner, Russell helps identify and develop new investment opportunities in the enterprise-software sector.
+At Battery, Russell focuses on new investment opportunities in the enterprise-software sector.
 He is currently involved with Battery Ventures portfolio company Enviance and its add-on company Remedy Interactive.
+He also participated in the spin out and creation of Qognify, a company that Battery acquired from NICE Systems’ Physical Security Business Unit.
 His focus is later-stage deals, including buyouts, rollups and take-privates.
 He is also focused on developing new talent, both at Battery portfolio companies and inside the firm.

 Prior to joining Battery as a partner, Russell was the CEO of HighJump, a supply-chain management software company, and a member of the company’s board of directors.
 Under Russell’s four-plus years of leadership the business grew to $110M in revenues and a worldwide workforce of over 500 people from $50M in revenue.
 In July of 2014 the company was acquired by Accel|KKR and merged with Accellos.
 Before that Russell served as CEO of Healthvision Software, a healthcare information-technology provider.
 Healthvision was acquired by Lawson Software in 2010.
 Russell and his team grew Healthvision from a company with $25 million in revenue into a global business employing more than 300 people and generating approximately $70 million in revenue and $20 million in EBITDA.